After a Dog Bite in Michigan, Contact an Experienced Personal Injury Firm

 Contact an Oakland County Personal Injury Attorney

 Learn how our Oakland County attorneys can help you after a dog bite incident or any personal injury.
-Contact us to schedule a free initial consultation with a lawyer in our Farmington Hills law offices.
+Call us at 888-757-1681 or contact us online to schedule a free initial consultation with a lawyer in our Farmington Hills law offices.